tykling/certgrinder/docs/certgrinder-changelog.rst

   - The issuer certificate: ``mv example.com-issuer.crt example.com-issuer.rsa.crt``
   - The OCSP response: ``mv example.com.ocsp example.com-response.rsa.ocsp``

   This must be done for each domainset.
 If a keypair with the old filename is found Certgrinder will quit with exit code 1 and refuse to run.
+Use the new ``show paths`` subcommand to figure out what the new filenames should be.

 v0.14.2 (13-sep-2020)